 A private network for your nodes to communicate increases the performance and security of your HPC cluster.
 Further, the higher your network bandwidth, the less likely the network is to create a bottleneck in your workflows.
 Ensure that your bare metal cloud provider offers ample upstream and downstream bandwidth.
 After all, pumping the data into the cluster is one of the first steps in using HPC to refine it into something actionable.

 A data breach can cripple a business.
 Ensure that any provider you partner with takes security seriously.
 Be on the lookout for specifics about how they implement security and certifications or standards (e.g. ISO/IEC 27000) that help confirm a strong emphasis on security.

 HPC is complex.
 In variably, some customers will need some help “right-sizing” a solution.
 In other cases, things simply will not go according to plan, and you need to be able to trust that your provider will prioritize making things right for you.
 In the HPC space, 24/7 support and an emphasis on the customer is a must.
 Partner with providers that are willing to help you before, during, and after the sale.
-Look for customer testimonials (we’re quite proud of ours!), reviews, and case studies to help quantify what you can expect from a given vendor.
+Look for customer testimonials (we’re quite proud of ours!), make sure they offer a comprehensive sales demo, check reviews, as well as case studies to help quantify what you can expect from a given vendor.

 Conclusion: Bare metal cloud enables the democratization of high performance computing